-High Performance Computing Centre manages high performance computational resources to address the miscellaneous computational needs.
+High Performance Computing Centre high performance computational manages miscellaneous address the resources to computational needs.
 With 10 TFLOPS of computational power and various scientific software along with related expertise, the centre provides an excellent state-of-the-art R&D and business opportunities for its users.
 The centre is equipped with all basic parallel computing platforms / architectures including Shared Memory (SMP), Multi-cores, Distributed Memory (Cluster), GPGPUs and Cloud Infrastructure.
-The centre has 10 TFLOPS of com putational power consisting of Intel Xeon 3xxx and 5xxx series, AMD Opteron and Nvidia / AMD Radeon GPGPU cards.
+The centre has 10 TFLOPS of com putational power consisting of

+Intel Xeon 3xxx and 5xxx series, AMD Opteron and Nvidia / AMD Radeon GPGPU cards.